 The sun is shining, and the weather is warm and balmy!
 As much as we love to embrace that Vitamin D we get from the sun, the truth remains we HAVE TO protect our skin, to avoid skin damage.
-Here is everything you need to know about sunscreen, SPF and UVA/UVB in one place.
+Here is everything you need to know about sunscreen, SPF, UVA/UVB in one place.

-The truth is; Sunscreen is the simplest and most effective step you have control of to protect your skin.
-If I had to assess which step is most important in my skincare routine, sunscreen would be number one without hesitation.
+Simply, if I had to assess which step is most important in my skincare routine, sunscreen would be number one without hesitation.

 Sunscreen creates a barrier when applied to the skin, and works by absorbing or reflecting the sun’s UV rays, so it does not have the opportunity to damage your skin.